What is Ewing Sarcoma?

 With the development of a new blood test to detect the combination gene, recurrence in patients could be found even when it is too small to be picked up on a scan.
 Patients could get their results much quicker, and tests will be less painful and invasive.
 In fact, the whole experience will be a lot less traumatic in every way.

 With your donation, the new blood test will significantly help Ewing Sarcoma patients by identifying recurrence and showing us how effective treatment is.
-The quicker Ewing Sarcoma is detected, the more treatment options will be available, offering better patient outcomes and the chances of more Christmases to come.
+The quicker Ewing Sarcoma is detected, the more treatment options will be available, offering better patient outcomes.

 But we can’t achieve this without you.
 Please help teenage and young adult patients with Ewing Sarcoma with a gift today.